 Treatment options for shoulder pain will vary depending on the severity of the injury or condition.
 Below, we have listed some of the most common causes of shoulder pain along with common treatment options.
-As with any condition or injury, it’s best to consult a doctor in order to receive a proper evaluation and treatment plan.
+As with any condition or injury, it’s best to consult a doctor to receive a proper evaluation and treatment plan.

 Common Causes of Shoulder Pain: